sogou/workflow/docs/en/tutorial-10-user_defined_protocol.md

 # How is the request on an built-in protocol generated

-Currently, there are four built-in protocols in the framework: HTTP, Redis, MySQL and Kafka.
+Currently, there are five built-in protocols in the framework: HTTP, Redis, MySQL, Kafka and DNS.
 Can we generate an HTTP or Redis task in the same way?
 For example:

 ~~~cpp
 WFHttpTask *task = WFNetworkTaskFactory<protocol::HttpRequest, protocol::HttpResponse>::create_client_task(...);